 Check out our article Comparison of Aquatic Centres in Melbourne and Geelong to find all the Aquatic Centres with water slides.
 Some places worth mentioning where the kids can slay the water slide dragon are Glen Eira Sports and Aquatic Centre (GESAC) in Bentleigh East (two water slides), Knox LeisureWorks in Boronia (80m indoor water slide), Casey Recreation & Aquatic Centre (RACE) in Cranbourne (two water slides), Pines Forest Swimming Centre in Frankston North (Giant Water Slide), WaterMarc Banyule in Greensborough (two water slides), Noble Park Aquatic Centre (Giant water slide) and Oak Park Aquatic Centre in Pascoe Vale (Giant water slide).

 You are 15 metres up a wall, your arms are aching, it's a LONG way down to the ground and the only way to the top is to use some small climbing holds.
 That is downright scary.
 Try a test of nerves at an indoor rock climbing centre.
 Clip 'N Climb in Richmond has 33 climbing challenges plus two extra, amp it up experiences - the Leap of Faith and Vertical Drop Slide.
 Other indoor roof climbing places with an array of walls and holds are the Hard Rock Climbing Centres in Nunawading and CBD, Bayside Rock Indoor Climbing in Carrum Downs and Cliffhanger Climbing Gym in Altona North.
 You can also climb for free at the Burnley Bouldering Wall which has three different climbing walls of increasing difficulty under shelter.
+There are plenty of exciting climbing locations listed in our article Climbing Centres in Melbourne.

 How difficult can it be skooting across an area with boots and four small wheels attached underneath?
 Very difficult actually and a visit for a spot of roller skating is sure to be exciting.
 Try roller skating and roller blading at Laverton Skate Centre, Roller City Bayswater, Caribbean Rollerama in Scoresby, Skaterz in Eltham or Skateworld Mordialloc.